Ferdinand I of Bulgaria: Exile and death (1918–1948)

 However, he would live to see the collapse of everything he had held to be precious in life.
 His eldest son and successor, Boris III, died under mysterious circumstances after returning from a visit to Hitler in Germany in 1943.
 Boris' son, Simeon II, succeeded him only to be deposed in 1946, ending the Bulgarian monarchy.
 The Kingdom of Bulgaria was succeeded by the People's Republic of Bulgaria, under which Ferdinand's other son, Kyril, was executed.
 On hearing of Kyril's death he said, "Everything is collapsing around me."

-In 1947 Ferdinand (then 86 years old) secretly married his 26-year-old assistant Alžbeta Brezáková in Bamberg, Germany, much to the displeasure of the members of his family.
+In 1947, Ferdinand (then 86 years old) secretly married his 26-year-old assistant Alžbeta Brezáková in Bamberg, Germany, much to the displeasure of the members of his family.
 After his death, she returned to her homeland Czechoslovakia, where she remarried and had a daughter.
 Being afraid of what the communist regime might do to her, she only told her daughter about her marriage to Ferdinand two years before her death.
 She survived her husband by 67 years and died in Bratislava, Slovakia in 2015.

 Ferdinand died in Bürglass-Schlösschen on 10 September 1948 in Coburg, Germany, cradle of the Saxe-Coburg-Gotha dynasty.
 He was the last surviving grandchild of Louis-Philippe of France.
 His final wish was to be buried in Bulgaria.
 However, the Communist authorities in Bulgaria would not allow it, so he was buried in the family crypt in St. Augustin, Coburg.

+On 29 May 2024, the remains of Ferdinand I of Bulgaria were transported from Coburg to Sofia by a military plane, which landed at Sofia Airport.
+They were transported from Germany to Bulgaria by a military aircraft in accordance with the decision adopted by the Council of Ministers.
+The coffin was taken down and carried by national guards and solemnly placed in a hearse which left for the royal Vrana Palace on the outskirts of Sofia, where Ferdinand I was buried.